Doubly minimized Petz and sandwiched Renyi mutual information: Properties: Properties of the minimized generalized Petz and sandwiched R enyi mutual information

-\subsection{Proof of Proposition~\ref{prop:prmi0}}
+\subsection{Proof of Proposition~\ref{prop:gen-srmi}}

-\begin{proof}[Proof of (a)] This assertion follows from the symmetry of the definition of the non-minimized PRMI in~\eqref{eq:prmi0} with respect to $A$ and $B$. \end{proof} \begin{proof}[Proof of (b), (c), (d), (e), (f), (h), (i), (j), (k), (l), (m)] Since $I_\alpha^{\uparrow\uparrow}(A:B)_\rho = I_\alpha^{\uparrow}(\rho_{AB}\| \rho_A)$, these properties follow from the corresponding properties of the non-minimized generalized PRMI, see Proposition~\ref{prop:gen-prmi-up}. \end{proof} \begin{proof}[Proof of (n)] Let $\alpha\in [0,\infty)$.
+\begin{proof}[Proof of (a), (e), (k), (o)] These properties follow from the corresponding properties of the sandwiched divergence, see Remark~\ref{rem:sandwiched-divergence}.
+In particular,~(o) follows from the additivity and positive definiteness of the sandwiched divergence. \end{proof} \begin{proof}[Proof of (h), (j), (l), (m)] These properties have been proved in previous work.
+For (h) and (j), see~\cite[Lemma~5]{hayashi2016correlation}.
+For (l), see~\cite[Corollary~10]{hayashi2016correlation}.
+For (m), see \cite[Proposition~11]{hayashi2016correlation}. \end{proof} \begin{proof}[Proof of (g)] Let $\alpha\in (0,\infty]$.
+Suppose $(\alpha\in (0,1)\land \rho_A\not\perp\sigma_A)\lor \rho_A\ll \sigma_A$.